dblock/code.dblock.org/_posts/2019/2019-06-20-day-one-at-amazon-aws-principal-engineer-interviewing.markdown

 ### Want to Work at AWS?

-Check out the [Amazon PE Hiring Page](https://www.amazon.jobs/en/landing_pages/principal-engineer-hiring) and please feel free to [reach out](/about/) if I can be of any help.
+Check out the [Amazon PE Hiring Page](https://www.amazon.jobs/en/landing_pages/principal-engineer-hiring) and please feel free to [reach out](/about/) if you'd like to sit down for coffee and chat about working at AWS.